gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 }

 ```
-The objecReference is passed as a paramter to view auth code function to retrieve the authorisation code
+The objectReference is passed as a parameter to view auth code function to retrieve the authorisation code

 ### Example Output - View Auth Code